-- difficulty in integrating the operations and personnel of the acquired business; - difficulty in effectively integrating the acquired technologies, products or services with our current technologies, products or services; - difficulty in maintaining controls, procedures and policies during the transition and integration; - entry into markets in which we have minimal prior experience and where competitors in such markets have stronger market positions; - disruption of our ongoing business and distraction of our management and other employees from other opportunities and challenges; - inability to retain personnel of the acquired business; - inability to retain key customers, distributors, vendors and other business partners of the acquired business; - inability to achieve the financial and strategic goals for the acquired and combined businesses;
+- difficulty in integrating the operations and personnel of the acquired business; - difficulty in effectively integrating the acquired technologies, products or services with our current technologies, products or services; - difficulty in maintaining controls, procedures and policies during the transition and integration; - entry into markets in which we have minimal prior experience and where competitors in such markets have stronger market positions; - disruption of our ongoing business and distraction of our management and other employees from other opportunities and challenges; - inability to retain personnel of the acquired business; - inability to retain key customers, distributors, vendors and other business partners of the acquired business; - inability to achieve the financial and strategic goals for the acquired and combined businesses; - inability to take advantage of anticipated tax benefits; - incurring acquisition-related costs or amortization costs for acquired intangible assets that could impact our operating results; - elevated delinquency or bad debt write-offs related to receivables of the acquired business we assume; - additional exposure to fluctuations in currency exchange rates; - additional costs of bringing acquired companies into compliance with laws and regulations applicable to us as a multinational corporation; - impairment of our relationships with employees, customers, partners, distributors or third-party providers of our technologies, products or services;

-- inability to take advantage of anticipated tax benefits as a result of unforeseen difficulties in our integration activities; - incurring acquisition-related costs or amortization costs for acquired intangible assets that could impact our operating results; - potential elevated delinquency or bad debt write-offs related to receivables of the acquired business we assume; - potential additional exposure to fluctuations in currency exchange rates; - potential additional costs of bringing acquired companies into compliance with laws and regulations applicable to us as a multinational corporation; - potential impairment of our relationships with employees, customers, partners, distributors or third-party providers of our technologies, products or services; - potential failure of our due diligence processes to identify significant problems, liabilities or other challenges of an acquired company or technology, including, but not limited to, issues with the acquired company's intellectual property, product quality or product architecture, data back-up and security (including security from cyber-attacks), privacy practices, revenue recognition or other accounting practices, employee, customer or partner issues or legal and financial contingencies; - exposure to litigation or other claims in connection with, or inheritance of claims or litigation risk as a result of, an acquisition, including, but not limited to, claims from terminated employees, customers, former stockholders or other third parties; - incurring significant exit charges if products or services acquired in business combinations are unsuccessful; - potential inability to conclude that our internal controls over financial reporting are effective; - potential inability to obtain, or obtain in a timely manner, approvals from governmental authorities, which could delay or prevent such acquisitions; - the failure of strategic investments to perform as expected or to meet financial projections; - potential delay in customer and distributor purchasing decisions due to uncertainty about the direction of our product and service offerings; and - potential incompatibility of business cultures.
+- failure of our due diligence processes to identify significant problems, liabilities or other challenges of an acquired company or technology, including, but not limited to, issues with the acquired company's intellectual property, product quality or product architecture, data back-up and security (including security from cyber-attacks), privacy practices, revenue recognition or other accounting practices, employee, customer or partner issues or legal and financial contingencies; - exposure to litigation or other claims in connection with, or inheritance of claims or litigation risk as a result of, an acquisition, including, but not limited to, claims from terminated employees, customers, former stockholders or other third parties; - incurring significant exit charges if products or services acquired in business combinations are unsuccessful; - inability to conclude that our internal controls over financial reporting are effective; - inability to obtain, or obtain in a timely manner, approvals from governmental authorities, which could delay or prevent such acquisitions; - the failure of strategic investments to perform as expected or to meet financial projections; - delay in customer and distributor purchasing decisions due to uncertainty about the direction of our product and service offerings; and - incompatibility of business cultures.

 Mergers and acquisitions of high technology companies are inherently risky.
 If we do not complete an announced acquisition transaction or integrate an acquired business successfully and in a timely manner, we may not realize the benefits of the acquisition to the extent anticipated, and in certain circumstances an acquisition could harm our financial position.
-Furthermore, our existing stockholders will experience dilution.